Symptoms | Diagnosis | Treatment Options | For More Information

 Your NorthShore Cardiovascular Institute team will develop a personalized treatment plan for your atrial fibrillation depending on your unique needs and the specific nature of your condition.
 Because we work in a collaborative multispecialty environment, you can be assured that your care will be both seamless and all encompassing.

-- Advanced device therapies.
+- Left atrial appendage occlusion.
 The catheter-based insertion of occluding devices into the chambers of the heart can help to prevent blood clotting and subsequently, stroke.

-A regional research center for the international CABANA (Catheter-Ablation versus Antiarrhythmic Drug Therapy for Atrial Fibrillation) trial, NorthShore is committed to providing the most effective AFib treatment for our patients.
+A regional research center for the international CABANA (Catheter-Ablation versus Antiarrhythmic Drug Therapy for Atrial Fibrillation) trial and the STOP Persistent AF trial, NorthShore is committed to providing the most effective AFib treatments for our patients.

 For More Information

-Please call 847.86.HEART for more information on atrial fibrillation or to schedule an appointment with one of our specialists.
+Please call 888.364.AFIB for more information on atrial fibrillation or to schedule an appointment with one of our specialists.